Core Encryption Mechanism

 Recommended — orchestrated (Deploy-WwExecutionEngine.ps1)

-Deploy-WwExecutionEngine.ps1 provisions all infrastructure and, when -EncryptResources is supplied, creates the Key Vault inline (no separate setup script), generates/stores the AES key, encrypts every deployable source, optionally verifies decryption in memory, and wires the runtime app settings.
+Deploy-WwExecutionEngine.ps1 provisions all infrastructure and, when -EncryptResources is supplied, creates or wires the Key Vault inline, generates/stores the AES key, encrypts every deployable source, optionally verifies decryption in memory, and writes the runtime app settings.

 # First deploy — provision the vault + key and encrypt all sources, verifying in memory